Parliamentary.ai

 Overview

-This bill mandates the Secretary of State to conduct research into replacing England's Council Tax and Non-domestic rates with an annual tax on land's unimproved value.
-The research will assess the feasibility, advantages, and disadvantages of such a land value tax (LVT), including transitional arrangements, and report its findings to Parliament within 12 months.
+This bill mandates the Secretary of State to conduct research into replacing England's Council Tax and Non-domestic rates with an annual land value tax (LVT).
+The research will assess the feasibility, advantages, and disadvantages of such a system, including transitional arrangements, and report its findings to Parliament within 12 months.

 Description

-The bill requires the Secretary of State to commission research on replacing Council Tax and Non-domestic rates with a land value tax (LVT) in England.
+The bill requires the Secretary of State to commission research into the viability of replacing Council Tax and Non-domestic rates with a land value tax (LVT) in England.
 This research must consider:

-- Data utilization from existing sources like the Land Registry, Valuation Office, and Ordnance Survey to inform the assessment.
+• Data utilization from existing government sources like the Land Registry and Ordnance Survey to inform valuation.

-- Impact assessment on various aspects such as derelict properties, speculative land purchases, property development, property prices, economic productivity, and the wider economy.
+• Impact assessment of LVT on property markets, economic productivity, and the wider economy.

 Government Spending

-The bill will lead to government expenditure on commissioning and conducting the research.
-The exact cost is not specified in the bill, but it will be funded from money provided by Parliament.
+The bill will result in government spending on the research program itself.
+The exact amount is not specified in the bill, but it will be funded from money provided by Parliament.
+Any additional costs associated with implementing a new tax system (should the research recommend it) are not included in this bill's financial provisions.

 Groups Affected